 While public administration and manufacturing were still keen on employing veterans, these areas have not seen salary increases at the same rates of employment.
 Since 2015, salary increases have stumbled, with public administration seeing only a 19.7% increase on average and manufacturing seeing a 15.4% increase.

 A more than 19% raise may seem astonishing to most workers, but consumer prices have taken a substantial bite out of those gains.
 Prices have risen 12% since 2015, according to the Bureau of Labor Statistics.

 Despite a slowdown in the most popular areas of veteran employment, other sectors have seen big jumps in average salaries.
 Mining, quarrying, and oil and gas extraction saw an almost 60% jump in salaries while pay in the finance and insurance sector jumped 47%.

 The best news from the Hill and Ponton report was that all top 10 sectors employing veterans came with an average salary that was significantly higher than the U.S. average salary of $49,764.
 It's also important to note that a significant gender gap exists in the salary data collected, with men making an average of more than $27,000 per year than women in the top 10 sectors.

-Veterans looking to get hired into the top sectors for veterans can find training and job placement opportunities through nonprofits, the Army’s transition programs and other programs using their GI Bill benefits.
+Veterans looking to get hired into the top sectors for veterans can find training and job placement opportunities through nonprofits, the Army's transition programs and other programs by using their GI Bill benefits.
 Whether looking in public administration, manufacturing or other sectors, Military.com is the place to start.

 Want to Know More About Veteran Jobs?